-The percentage of adults in New Salem - Glen Ullin who are college-educated is close to the national average for all communities of 21.84%: 18.28% of the adults in New Salem - Glen Ullin have a bachelor's degree or advanced degree.
+The education level of New Salem - Glen Ullin citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.28% of adults 25 and older in New Salem - Glen Ullin have a college degree.

 The per capita income in New Salem - Glen Ullin in 2022 was $32,241, which is lower middle income relative to North Dakota, and middle income relative to the rest of the US.
 This equates to an annual income of $128,964 for a family of four.
 However, New Salem - Glen Ullin contains both very wealthy and poor people as well.